Memorials

 The stone was one of several Naga obelisks that had been erected near Maram, thirty miles from Kohima.
 The Nagas gave permission for it to be used to commemorate 2 Division at Kohima.
 It was transferred with the aid of a crane & a tank-transporter, before Nagas manhandled it into position at the foot of the cemetery.

 There is also a memorial to 161 Brigade of 5 Indian Division, containing 1/1 Punjab, 4/7 Rajputs & 4 Royal West Kents, which played a critical role during the Siege of Kohima.
 Without them, Kohima would undoubtedly have fallen.
-An inscription on the monument includes the following words by Lieutenant John Wright:

 “At Kohima in April 1944 the Japanese invasion of India was halted”